-Call Cornerstone Advocacy Service's general crime victim services line, 612-767-9844.
+Call Cornerstone Advocacy Service's line, 952-884-0376.
 Cornerstone provides services to crime victims, such as emergency and transitional housing, advocacy for victims of domestic assault, services for children, and help with obtaining restraining orders.

 Additional resources are available at the Self-Help Center on the 2nd floor, Public Service Level, of the Hennepin County Government Center in Minneapolis, located at 300 South 6th Street.
 This is a walk-in service only that does not take appointments.
 There you will find the necessary court forms.

 You will receive in the mail a letter from the Crime Victim Liaison advising you of an upcoming court date on the case, should you wish to attend.
 That letter will also indicate the procedure by which you may seek restitution for any property damage or other out-of-pocket financial loss you suffered as a crime victim.
 Restitution requests must be submitted in writing and must be received at least three days prior to the court date with verification of the costs being claimed.
 Restitution requests will be presented to the presiding judge who can then choose to award restitution, in full or in part, or decline to order the defendant to pay restitution.
-Further information can be obtained by calling 952-563-8753 and asking for the Crime Victim Liaison.
+Further information can be obtained by calling 952-563-4632 and speaking with our Crime Victim Liaison.

 A subpoena is a court order requiring you to appear in court on the date and time stated in the document.
 If you fail to respond to the subpoena you may be subject to arrest.
 If you need to discuss scheduling options, call 952-563-8753 and ask for the Crime Victim Liaison.

-For cases where your neighbor has an accumulation of junk or abandoned vehicles on his or her property, buildings with dilapidated conditions, long weeds or brush accumulations or a home business you need to contact the City’s Environmental Health Services Division at 952-563-8934 or envhealth@BloomingtonMN.gov with the property’s address, the problems you observed and optional contact information.
+For cases where your neighbor has an accumulation of junk or abandoned vehicles on his or her property, buildings with dilapidated conditions, long weeds or brush accumulations or a home business you need to contact the City’s Environmental Health Services Division at 952-563-8934 or envhealth@BloomingtonMN.gov(link sends e-mail) with the property’s address, the problems you observed and optional contact information.
 Your complaint will remain anonymous.

 When you receive a citation, you must respond within 25 calendar days.
 You have two options: (1) pay the amount of the fine listed on the citation and correct the violation; or (2) contact the City Attorney’s office at (952) 563-8753 to request mediation and a hearing.
 If you do nothing, you are admitting that you violated the City ordinance and the fine will be increased by a 10% late fee.
 That amount will be charged against your real property in the manner of an assessment, along with interest thereon.
 In addition, the City may bring criminal charges against you or file a civil action against you.
 If you do not correct a continuing violation, even if you pay the amount of the fine, the City may issue a second citation and/or take other action to achieve compliance with the ordinances.